-Membership Applications to the SUS may be submitted in Spring 2019.
-Completed applications must be submitted via the online submission site prior to the end of the application cycle.
-Applications and supporting documents will not be accepted after the cycle closes.
-Successful applicants will be reviewed by the SUS Membership Committee, and recommended candidates will be presented for approval at the SUS annual meeting, held during the 2020 Academic Surgical Congress.
+The Membership Application will be open in May 2024.
+Successful applicants will be reviewed by the SUS Membership Committee and recommended candidates will be presented for approval at the SUS annual meeting, held during the 2025 Academic Surgical Congress.

 The SUS Membership Dues Structure